F2F or online via Zoom

 |8:30 AM to 9:00 AM||Registration|

 There will be FOUR tracks in the competition this year, all of which will compete the same day/time.
 Two tracks will be on Mines campus and two tracks will be virtual.
 One track will be for students with significant prior computing experience and one track will be for students with basic prior computing experience.
-Registration will open in early January and close March 11th, 2022.
+Registration is now open and will close March 17th, 2022.